jadonk/beagle-tester/README.md

 2. Connect HDMI from board under test to TV to see output and hear audio
 3. (optional) connect a wire from TP1 to ground to enable EEPROM writing of board revision and serial number
 4. Power the board under test
-5. Connect a USB host (to the USB client port) with RNDIS client support that will perform a DHCP request that will respond to pings
+5. Connect to the board under test USB client port from a USB host with RNDIS client support that will perform a DHCP request that will respond to pings
 6. Connect one of the supported barcode scanners
 7. Wait for the CISPR test animation and audio playback ![CISPR image][cispr]
-8. Scan a barcode to begin the test
+8. Scan the 16 character barcode (4 character board revision and 12 character serial number) (will be programmed if BeagleBone Black and wire is included)
 9. Pass or fail will be indicated by a respectively green or red box on the TV

 # BeagleBoard-xM